tshr-d-dragon/Object_Detection_Deployed_on_Docker/README.md

 # Object_Detection_Deployed_on_Docker

-Train and predict the object detection model on docker using tensorflow object detection 2.0
+Train and predict an object detection model on docker using tensorflow object detection 2.0

 Steps to follow:
 1. To build image, update the root directory of tensorflow and the name of the image in the `Build.bat` file.